myrojoylee/Educate-me-about-regex/README.md

 ## Usage

-We start up the server with `nodemon server` and begin testing our endpoints in Insomnia Core.
+We start up the server with `nodemon index` and begin testing our endpoints in Insomnia Core.
 The following video tests all of the routes.
-The video can also be found [here](https://drive.google.com/file/d/1PbNuc9WaY8I9nd9N2yDRLAWCANcOKZZR/view?usp=sharing).
+The video can also be found [here](https://drive.google.com/file/d/1i-r2_mY8GvPFHTNZgMpnDiGvLdBl00js/view?usp=sharing).

 https://github.com/myrojoylee/e-commerce-mock-backend/assets/120980593/df1e43ad-71c5-4808-add4-e7c09e0ea5a0